polyseam/cndi/docs/walkthroughs/avm/airflow.md

 - Copy `public host`
 - Go to your custom domain,
-- Create an A or CNAME record to route traffic to the load balancer IP address `public host` for Airflow and Argocd at the domain you provided.
+- Create an a or CNAME record to route traffic to the load balancer IP address `public host` for Airflow and Argocd at the domain you provided.

 ![google domains](/docs/walkthroughs/avm/img/google-domains-cname.png)